Trapping and Commercial Fur Harvest Regulations

 Hunting: Furbearer hunting seasons vary by game zone and are printed in the annual SCDNR Rules and Regulations brochure.
 Coyotes and beaver may be hunted during daylight hours year 'round on private lands by licensed hunters.

 Night Hunting: Raccoons, opossums, foxes, mink, and skunk may be hunted at night during the open hunting season for those species; however, they may not be hunted with artificial lights except when treed or cornered with dogs and no buckshot or any shot larger than #4, or any rifle ammunition larger than a twenty-two rimfire may be used.
 Devices that amplify light using any type of power source are considered artificial light (including night vision or thermal imaging equipment).
 (50-11-120, 50-11-710, 50-11-1080, 50-11-2540)

 Night Hunting for Coyotes

 It is illegal to hunt, catch, take, kill or attempt to hunt, catch, take or kill any game bird or game animal with the aid of electronic calls.
 Except for coyotes, all furbearing animals are also classified as small game and cannot be taken with electronic calls.
 However, it is legal to use electronic calls during the day or night for hunting coyotes on private lands and during the day on WMA lands where hunting for coyotes is allowed.
 (50-11-40)

-Depredation permits may be issued by the SCDNR for the taking of furbearing animals which are destroying or damaging private or public property, wildlife habitat, game species, timber, crops, or other agriculture so as to be a nuisance, or for scientific, research, or wildlife management purposes.
+Depredation permits may be issued at any time of the year by the SCDNR for the taking of furbearing animals that are destroying or damaging private or public property, wildlife habitat, game species, timber, crops, or other agriculture so as to be a nuisance, or for scientific, research, or for wildlife management purposes.
 There is no cost for this permit.
 Animals captured under a depredation permit may not be relocated, sold, traded, exchanged, or bartered.